How To Care For Sensitive Skin And Create A Skincare Routine That’s Right For You

 • Avoid prolonged sun exposure and long hot baths.

-If your complexion feels tight and uncomfortable after washing your face, you know you’re using the wrong cleanser.
-If you have sensitive skin, look out for cleaners that are gentle and non-stripping.
-Ideally, it should pack mild actives, such as glycerin, hyaluronic acid, and ceramides, and skips harsh compounds like sulfates, synthetic fragrances, and essential oils.
-Also, a good cleanser for sensitive skin should have a pH closer to the skin’s pH, aka around 5-6, to avoid disrupting your barrier.
+If your skin feels tight and dry after washing your face, you know you’re using the wrong cleanser.
+If you have sensitive skin, look out for cleaners that are gentle and sulfate-free.
+Look out for face washes with mild surfactants and moisturizing ingredients like glycerin, hyaluronic acid, and ceramides.
+Also, a good cleanser for sensitive skin should have a pH closer to the skin’s pH, aka around 5-6.
 To stay on the safe side, use a hypoallergenic cleanser that is made for sensitive skin.

 La Roche-Posay Toleriane Hydrating Gentle Face CleanserAveeno Calm + Restore Nourishing Oat Cleanser, and Elemis Sensitive Cleansing Wash are some of our favorite cleansers for sensitive skin.

-CeraVe Hydrating TonerI’m From Rice Toner, and Eminence Soothing Chamomile Tonique work great on problematic complexions.
+We recommend CeraVe Hydrating TonerI’m From Rice Toner, and Eminence Chamomile Tonique for sensitive skin.

 Beauty of Joseon Calming SerumClinical Skin Vitamin C Pro-Collagen Serum, and Drunk Elephant B-Hydra Intensive Hydration Serum are some of the best serums to soothe and calm sensitive skin.

-A moisturizer that hydrates, seals moisture, and replenishes the barrier without irritation is ideal for sensitive skin.
-Consider formulas made with lipids essential for supporting the protective barrier, like ceramides, cholesterol, and fatty acids.
-Squalane and shea butter are also good for sensitive skin because they lock hydration and instantly soften.
-And don’t forget about humectants, aka hyaluronic acid, aloe vera, panthenol, and glycerin, which are needed to help skin retain moisture.
-To stay on the safe side, seek out simple formulas instead of a never-ending list of ingredients.
-Steer clear of moisturizers that contain unnecessary artificial fragrances, dyes, drying alcohol, and synthetic preservatives, like parabens, formaldehyde, BHA, and BHT.
+A hypoallergenic moisturizer that hydrates and replenishes the skin’s barrier is ideal for sensitive skin.
+Consider something made with barrier-strengthening ingredients like ceramides, cholesterol, and fatty acids.
+Squalane and shea butter also work to manage sensitive skin because they seal hydration and soothe irritation.
+To stay on the safe side, avoid moisturizers with a never-ending list of ingredients.
+Steer clear of artificial fragrances, dyes, drying alcohol, and synthetic preservatives.

-Your first line of defense will always be sunscreen, so apply it every day, 365 days a year.
-Because your skin is sensitive, you should avoid chemical sunscreens—like the ones with octinoxate, oxybenzone, and avobenzone—because they may trigger reactions and allergies.
-Instead, use a chemical sunscreen that gives mineral photoprotection from zinc oxide and titanium dioxide because, unlike chemical filters, they stay on the skin’s surface without being absorbed into the body.
-Ensure your sunscreen provides broad-spectrum protection (meaning against UVA and UVB rays) and has at least 30 SPF.
+Because your skin is sensitive, you should avoid chemical sunscreens—like the ones with octinoxate, oxybenzone, and avobenzone—because they can trigger reactions and allergies.
+Instead, use a mineral sunscreen with zinc oxide and titanium dioxide because, unlike chemical filters, they stay on the skin’s surface without being absorbed into the body.
+Ensure your sunscreen provides broad-spectrum protection and has at least 30 SPF.

 Bliss Jelly Glow Peel Gentle Fruit Enzyme ExfoliatorThe Ordinary 10% Lactic Acid, and Neogen Bio-Peel Gentle Gauze Peeling Wine will gently exfoliate your sensitive skin without causing irritation.